 Everyone will probably be a victim of a breach.
 It’s inevitable.
 And there is not much you can do to avoid it.
 If you used Linkedin, Yahoo, Adobe, Myspace or any of the other 420,000 websites the CyberVor hacked you probably already are a victim.

-When you use the same credentials across the sites you access like your bank account, you Uber account, your Ebay account and Amazon, you exponentially increase your risk of identity theft and account takeover.
-You just give the fraudsters that many more ways to compromise your identity and your accounts.
+When you use the same credentials across the sites you access like your bank account, you Uber account, your eBay account and Amazon, you exponentially increase your risk of identity theft and account takeover.
+You just give the fraudsters many more ways to compromise your identity and your accounts.

 Risk Factor #4 – Who Is Close To You